nikolastas/MarketApp/README.md

 # Frontend - App
 This is an app to give my backend a form .
+To do that a flutter is used .
+You could see some of the basic utilities above:...

 <p><Strong><bold> This readme will be updated often.
 I will try to solve every issue.  <bold/><Strong/> <p/>